"When I Walk, I Walk."

-Walking meditation is a wonderful means of bringing meditation into your day.
-Generally we walk often during the day, even if it's only to take a shower of make a freshly brewed coffee.
-By bringing awareness to these walking sessions, we are able to bring the meditation benefits from our seated meditation into the rest of our day.
-Ritual being what it is suggests that it is great to start by practicing walking meditation during a designated time at a designated place, just as you would do for your regular seated meditations.
+Walking meditation is a wonderful means of bringing meditation into your daily living.
+A number of human activities requires walking and we spend time doing it daily.
+It could be to take a shower or make a freshly brewed coffee.
+Bringing awareness to these walking sessions, helps us bring the benefits of seated meditation into the rest of our day.
+Ritual being what it is suggests that it is great to start by practicing walking meditation during a designated time at a designated place, just like your regular seated meditations.

 a) the lifting of one foot;